Code · Workflow

 AI inside the editor, not in a chat tab or terminal

 If you'd rather see the diff as you go than read a terminal log, Cursor is the answer.
-Cmd-K for inline edits, agent mode for multi-file changes, and the editor stays the source of truth.
-CodeRabbit reviews the PR exactly the same as the recommended stack.
+Cmd-K for inline edits, agent mode for multi-file changes, Bugbot reviews the PR.
+The editor stays the source of truth all the way through.

 CODEBUILDERBEGINNERBeginnerFrom $0/mo